Certis Group: Corporatisation

 Over the years, the license to provide armed security services has been extended to other companies, including the Auxiliary Police Forces operated by PSA Corporation, Changi International Airport Services, Singapore Airport Terminal Services, and Singapore Technologies Kinetics, although these officers have their policing powers restricted to their areas of operation.
 In the wake of rising security concerns, the government decided to introduce greater competition in the armed security service industry.

 As a result of measures to create a more level playing field, the CISCO Act was dissolved in 2005, and CISCO ceased being a statutory board, corporatised as a fully government owned company, and came instead under the same legislative and regulatory guidelines as the other Auxiliary Police Forces.
 The new company will no longer utilise the Singapore Police Force's crest, and changes will be made to the uniforms of its police officers, in line with its counterparts in the armed security industry.

 To minimise disruptions during the corporatisation process, the Ministry of Home Affairs transferred all of its former statutory board's assets, liabilities, staff and contracts to the new company, and did not give it a moratorium since the statutory board has already engaged in commercial services.
 The new company took over all businesses the statutory board had engaged in, and is now liberated to enter or exit from contracts based on its own commercial interests.

 On 1 June 2005, the corporatisation process was completed and the new CISCO Security Private Limited formed.

 Post-Corporatisation

 On 29 January 2019, Certis announced the establishment of a K-9 unit to protect facilities under contract.

 Certis has implemented a work-study scheme for any of its employees looking to study part-time while working.

+In December 2022, Certis partnered Lendlease to redevelop its headquarters at Jalan Afifi.